bxparks/EpoxyDuino/README.md

 The `*.o` files in `OJBS` are passed to the linker when the `app.out` binary file is created.

-The `GENERATED` is not absolutely required, since the default rules already know how to compile the `*.o` files from the `*.cpp` or `*.c` files.
+The `GENERATED` is not strictly required, since the default rules already know how to compile the `*.o` files from the `*.cpp` or `*.c` files.
 The primary effect of `GENERATED` currently is to cause the generated files to be removed when `make clean` is called.